 Some of those working in or joining the agriculture sector and their families should benefit from the provisions on minimum wages and training and skills development to further their careers.
 There are also wider benefits to the Welsh economy and our communities accruing from fair levels of pay and allowances and a better skilled workforce.
-The 2022(2) Order will not affect children specifically, only as part of the wider benefits noted above.
+The 2023 Order will not affect children specifically, only as part of the wider benefits noted above.

 We have no reason to believe there is disproportionate impact or discrimination as the provisions of the Order are applicable to all agricultural workers.
 However, a need has been identified to gather more substantive evidence in order to assess the situation fully.
-A baseline data gathering exercise has been undertaken however there were only a small number of results.
-The Panel intend to undertake a survey of farmers and agricultural workers during the summer of 2022 which will better inform the Order for 2023 onwards.
+A baseline data gathering exercise was undertaken during 2021 however there were only a small number of results.
+The Panel and Welsh Government intend to undertake further work in this area in the early part of 2023 which will better inform the Order for 2024 onwards.